Compress, Gather, and Recompute: REFORMing Long-Context Processing in Transformers: Experiments

 \section{Experiments}

 This section demonstrates the performance of our method across diverse tasks.
 In \Cref{sec:experiment-niah}, we begin by showcasing the precise retrieval ability of our approach using a needle-in-a-haystack benchmark.
-In \Cref{sec:experiment-ruler}, we evaluate our method on RULER \citep{hsieh2024ruler}, a comprehensive benchmark comprising multiple synthetic datasets that include more diverse and challenging needle-in-a-haystack tasks, aggregation tasks, and question answering tasks.
-Also, we extend our evaluations to more a demanding BABILong dataset \citep{kuratov2024babilong}, which features complex long-context assessments, including multi-hop reasoning.
-In \Cref{sec:experiment-infbench}, we further test \mname's performance on more realistic tasks from $\infty$-Bench \citep{zhang2024bench}.
-In \Cref{sec:experiment-multimodal}, we highlight the flexibility of our approach by evaluating it on multi-modal benchmarks.
+In \Cref{sec:experiment-ruler}, we evaluate our method on RULER \citep{hsieh2024ruler} and BABILong \citep{kuratov2024babilong}, which are more advanced synthetic datasets consisting of more complex long-context assesments, including more challenging needle-in-a-haystack tasks, aggregation tasks, question answering, and multi-hop reasoning.
+In \Cref{sec:experiment-infbench}, we further test \mname's performance on more realistic tasks including $\infty$-Bench \citep{zhang2024bench} and RepoEval \citep{repoeval}, as well as highlighting the flexibility of our approach by evaluating it on multi-modal benchmarks.
 In \Cref{sec:experiment-rag}, we compare our approach to retrieval-augmented generation, an emerging direction for handling long inputs.
-Finally, we analyze the efficiency of our approach in \Cref{sec:experiment-efficiency}.
+Finally, we ablate on the key components and analyze the efficiency of our approach in \Cref{sec:app-experiments-ablation}.

-\textbf{Common setup and baselines.} Throughout the paper, we mainly compare our approach against training-free methods that utilize recurrence-based and random-access approaches.
+\textbf{Common setup and baselines.} Throughout the paper, we mainly compare our approach against context extrapolation methods that do not alter the model parameters, with a primary focus on recurrence-based and random-access approaches.
 Specifically, we compare our method against StreamingLLM \citep{xiao2023efficient}, TOVA \citep{oren2024transformers}, H2O \citep{zhang2023h2o}, InfiniPot \citep{kim2024infinipot}, and InfLLM \citep{xiao2024infllm}.
 We also include a truncation baseline, which simply drops the middle part of the input.
-To enhance efficiency, we implement recurrent chunked forwarding for recurrence-based methods as described in \Cref{sec:method-chunkedforwarding} for all compression baselines, replacing token-level recurrence.
 For H2O, we restrict attention score computations to the last 128 tokens of each chunk for efficient implementation.